dipesh-vatech/studio/README.md

 If you see a permission error during extension installation, add the **`Service Account User`** role to your user account in the [Google Cloud IAM page](https://console.cloud.google.com/iam-admin/iam).

 ### 5. Install Dependencies
+Run this command in your local terminal:
 ```bash
 npm install
 ```

 ### 6. Run the Development Servers
-You need to run two servers concurrently: one for the Next.js frontend and one for the Genkit AI backend.
+You need to run two servers concurrently in two separate local terminals: one for the Next.js frontend and one for the Genkit AI backend.

 **Terminal 1: Next.js App**
 ```bash